 It is considered a good practice to store tests and test projects in source control.
 This way, you can easily work on your tests along with your teammates, share your test cases, revert changes, and so on.

 ReadyAPI includes built-in support for Git repositories.
-This allows you to put your test project files to and get them from a Git repository directly from within the ReadyAPI UI, without using any third-party tool.
+This allows you to upload your test project files to and retrieve them from a Git repository directly from within the ReadyAPI UI without using any third-party tool.

 To work with most Git providers, you need an account.
 ReadyAPI provides an account manager for Git accounts: you can add your Git account in ReadyAPI and then use it in any of your projects.